mahdicharif/etl_assessment/README.md

 2. Build and start the Docker containers:

 ```
+mkdir -p ./dags ./logs ./plugins ./config
+echo -e "AIRFLOW_UID=$(id -u)" > .env
 docker-compose up --build
 ```

+If you have already built your Docker image once, you can remove the '--build' flag.

 3. Access the Airflow web interface at `http://localhost:8080`